 There are also numerous other species including estuarine crocodiles, lizards, frogs and marsupials.

-The purchase and manage of this property is supporting the conservation of Northern Quolls.
+The purchase and management of this property have supported the conservation of Northern Quolls.
 They are under threat from habitat destruction and poisoning from the introduced cane toad, which the Quolls eat without realising the danger.
 Oakey Scrub and the surrounding area has the highest known population of Northern Quolls on Cape York Peninsula however this important property is privately owned and not managed for conservation.
 Without our intervention Quolls at Oakey Scrub would have remain at risk from fires and overgrazing.

 Securing the property for conservation has prevented it from being used for cattle grazing like so many other properties on Cape York.